modir/laminas-book/docs/doctrine.md

 This config file contains the application-wide database connection settings for the `blog` MySQL database that we created earlier in this chapter:

-> This connection is shared between all modules of the web application.
-If you want to create
+!!! note
-> module-specific connection, consider adding the key to the *module.config.php* file instead.
+    This connection is shared between all modules of the web application.
+If you want to create module-specific connection, consider adding the key to the *module.config.php* file instead.

 ~~~php
 <?php